Chavesrcf/clinical-epidemiology-and-biostatistics/README.md

 - Risk, relative risk, odds, and odds ratio.
 - Survival analysis in clinical and public health research
 - Systematic reviews and meta-analyses.
+- Understanding the differences between bayesian and frequentist statistics

 **Reproducibility**